ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

-- `--long`: Retrieve all cloud connections.
+- `--long`: Retrieve all cloud connections in detail
-- `--json`: Format output in JSON.
+- `--json`: Format output in JSON

 ---